Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 Sugar

-Sugar also exacerbates symptoms of anxiety.
+Sugar can also exacerbate symptoms of anxiety.

-High sugar consumption goes beyond just short term sugar crashes and blood sugar level spikes.
-Over time, sugar can reduce important vitamins and minerals in the body, increase inflammation and oxidative stress, and even cause plaques in the brain (abnormal protein fragments).
+Over time, sugar can reduce essential vitamins and minerals in the body, increase inflammation and oxidative stress, and even cause plaques in the brain (abnormal protein fragments).

-Over the long term; continually eating excessive amounts of sugar can lead to insulin resistance, also known as Prediabetes.
+Over the long term, continually eating excessive amounts of sugar can lead to insulin resistance, also known as Prediabetes.

 Foods to Limit/Avoid: Refined Sugars

-If the list above seems to cover a lot of what you consume on a daily basis you should have a better idea of how much sugar you are putting into your body every day.
-Cutting back on most or all of these foods can make a profound difference.
+If the list above covers much of what you consume, you should have a better idea of how much sugar you put into your body daily.

-It’s not totally necessary to cut out all sugars, however; some natural sugars like Agave Nectar do not spike blood sugar levels as processed sugars do.
 Honey is also considered a sugar but can have positive health benefits when used in moderation.

-Refined sugars have zero benefit.
+Refined sugars have zero benefits.

-The point is to be aware of what you are consuming on a daily basis and try to cut out refined sugars as much as possible.
-Your brain and body will thank you!
+The point is to be aware of what you consume daily and try to cut out refined sugars as much as possible.

 Caffeine

-Caffeine is a popular stimulant in coffee, tea and sodas.
 While many of us enjoy caffeine, it can make our anxiety worse.

-Some people are especially sensitive to caffeine and other stimulants.
 Consuming high amounts of caffeine can lead to increased anxiety and panic attacks.

-Excessive caffeine consumption can cause anxiety, irritability, overstimulation, feelings of being “wired”, insomnia, high blood pressure and even addiction or physical dependence.
+Excessive caffeine consumption can cause anxiety, irritability, overstimulation, feelings of being "wired," insomnia, high blood pressure, and even addiction or physical dependence

-Caffeine is not necessarily bad, in fact, caffeine can have many positive benefits.
+Caffeine can even have many positive benefits.

-The problem is consuming too much caffeine on a daily basis.
+It may not be necessary to cut out caffeine entirely; the problem is consuming too much caffeine on a daily basis.

 But if you are sensitive to caffeine or other stimulants or consuming a lot of caffeine daily, you may want to take a look at how much you are consuming.